 The economic uncertainty caused by Brexit has undoubtedly affected the market, with house price growth slowing year-on-year.
 The number of sales has taken a dramatic dip in recent months.
 Rumours of a base rate cut before Christmas could also create further confusion for people weighing up whether to move house or re-mortgage.
 Looking at the market activity before and after the referendum result can give us some insights.

 The No Deal Brexit effect

-Accountancy firm KPMG predict a price drop of around 6% in the case of a no deal Brexit – best case scenario.
+Accountancy firm KPMG predicts a price drop of around 6% in the case of a no-deal Brexit – best case scenario.
 Worst case scenario there could be price drops of up to 20%.
 Other sources state “probable” price falls of approximately 10%.
 The Bank of England governor himself states that one thing is sure – UK growth will be guaranteed to fall.

 House Prices Since Brexit

 Prices did stagnate for a while immediately post-referendum.
 This can be blamed, to a degree, on the usual seasonal patterns.
 With Brexit looming ever closer, house prices fell more sharply than expected after last Summer.
 The good news is that they did improve again over the later Summer months as time passed and nothing actually happened!
 However, it is becoming more and more apparent that overall the rate of growth in house prices has again slowed dramatically more recently.
 It is impossible to say with 100% accuracy, however, whether this is the Brexit effect or simply a long overdue market correction.
 On the plus side, this can only help First-Time Buyers, who have struggled to enter the housing market in more recent times.